Restructuring to get rid of an employee

 How to deal with poor performance

-Ideally, if an employee isn’t performing as expected, the issue would be picked up before you needed to consider dismissal.
+If an employee isn’t performing as expected, the law requires that you address the issue before considering dismissal.

 Getting the employment relationship off to a solid start and then maintaining it with regular, open communication makes issues easier to raise and resolve.